-This document sets out the Groups policy and approach to conducting its tax affairs and dealing with tax risks for the financial year ended 28 February 2024.
-This tax strategy defines a framework for the group’s approach to tax and provides guidance to the principles adopted and has been approved by the audit committee.
+This document sets out the Group’s policy and approach to conducting its tax affairs and dealing with tax risks for the financial year ended 28 February 2025.
+This tax strategy defines a framework for the Group’s approach to tax and provides guidance to the principles adopted and has been approved by the Audit and Risk Committee.

-It applies to all companies under the control of boohoo Group plc and equally to both UK and none UK entities.
+It applies to all companies under the control of Debenhams Group and equally to both UK and non UK entities.

 The Group considers the publication of this document as complying with the requirements of paragraph 16(2) of Schedule 19 of the Finance Act 2016.